Andi-Cheng/ANSC595_Manuscript/README.md

-#This is for ANSC595 project/manuscript
+#This is for ANSC595 final project